-- Drug testing and alcohol testing will be conducted as required by 49 CFR Part 40 as amended.
-All employees covered under FTA authority shall be subject to testing prior to performing safety-sensitive duty, for reasonable suspicion, following an accident, and random as defined in this policy, and return to duty/follow-up. - 2) A drug test can be performed any time a covered employee is on duty.
+- 1) Analytical urine drug testing and breath testing for alcohol will be conducted as required by 49 CFR Part 40 as amended.
+All employees covered under FTA authority shall be subject to testing prior to performing safety-sensitive duty, for reasonable suspicion, following an accident, and random as defined in Section K, L, M, and N of this policy, and return to duty/follow-up. - 2) A drug test can be performed any time a covered employee is on duty.
 A reasonable suspicion, random, or follow-up alcohol test can only be performed just before, during, or after the performance of a safety-sensitive job function.
-Under GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES authority, a non-DOT alcohol test can be performed any time a covered employee is on duty.

-All covered employees will be subject to drug testing and alcohol testing as a condition of ongoing employment with GUILFORD COUNTY

-TRANSPORTATION AND MOBILITY SERVICES.
-Any safety-sensitive employee who refuses to comply with a request for testing shall be removed from duty and subject to discipline as defined in this policy.
+Under Guilford County Transportation and Mobility Services authority, a non-DOT alcohol test can be performed any time a covered employee is on duty. - 3) All covered employees will be subject to urine drug testing and breath alcohol testing as a condition of ongoing employment with Guilford County Transportation and Mobility Services.
+Any safety-sensitive employee who refuses to comply with a request for testing shall be removed from duty and subject to discipline as defined in Section Q of this policy.